-ISDA will respond to the pesticide detections from this project in accordance with the response section of IDAPA 02.03.01 Rules Governing Pesticide Management Plans for Ground Water Protection.
+ISDA will respond to the pesticide detections from this project in accordance with the response section of the Idaho PMP Rule.
 ISDA will continue followup and discretionary monitoring in 2013 and 2014.
 ISDA may initiate additional quarterly monitoring in certain project areas in 2013.